Copyright law of Aruba: Protected subject matter

 Copyright in Aruba recognises that products in the field of literature, science or art, in whatever manner or form it is reproduced are protected by copyright.
 This includes translations and medium shifting.

 No copyright is assigned to governmental acts or decisions by the courts.
 No copyright is assigned to publications by the government of Aruba, unless it is expressly reserved.

 Moral rights

 Aruba recognises moral rights (or personality rights) for the duration of copyright.
 This includes the rights of attribution or paternity and the right of integrity of the work.

 Duration of copyright

-The duration of copyright in Aruba last until January 1, 50 years after the year of death of the latests living author of a copyright protected work.
+The duration of copyright in Aruba last until January 1, 50 years after the year of death of the latest living author of a copyright protected work.
 There are however exceptions for anonymous works, works authored by an organisation, and posthumously published works.
 In these cases the term of protection of copyright ends on January 1, 50 years after the year of publication of the work.
 Photographs, cinematography and similar works have a similar duration, 50 years after the year of first lawful publication.

 Aruba recognises the rule of the shorter term, if a work is in the public domain in the country of origin is it also in the public domain in Aruba.